caffix/go-ubigraph/README.md

     y, _ := graph.NewVertex()
     graph.NewEdge(x, y)

-See the circle example for a few additional details.
+See the examples for additional details.

-## Roadmap

-1. Polish up the vertices and edges routines.

 ## License